tensorflow/tfjs-models/posenet/README.md

 ## Usage

-Either a single pose our multiple poses can be estimated from an image.
+Either a single pose or multiple poses can be estimated from an image.
 Each methodology has its own algorithm and set of parameters.

 ### Keypoints